elmarquez/ngSolr/README.md

 0.6.0

- ?
-Various controllers need to be refactored and coordinated into a clear collection ?
-Map document search results should update to reflect the zoom level and current view position ?
-When a facet constraint is added, it should impact the typeahead filter
+ > Map document search results should update to reflect the zoom level and current view position
+ > When a facet constraint is added, it should impact the typeahead filter

 0.5.4

- ?
-SolrSearchService provides both a 'default' and named queries ?
-SolrSearchService passes the name of the query on update ?
-Other controllers listen for changes on their target named query, or 'default' if none is set
+ > SolrSearchService passes the name of the query on update
+ > Other controllers listen for changes on their target named query, or 'default' if none is set

- x Refactor documentSearchController into separate search and result listing controllers x Diagram and narritive explaining workflow around crawler, visualization x Update the location URL when another page is selected x Fix the search history controller so that listings point to pages, not query data x How to create a "related searches: a, b, c" list of queries x Query term highlighting in search results x Autocomplete should show phrases that include the current search term, rather than just showing literal matches
+ > Refactor documentSearchController into separate search and result listing controllers
+ > Diagram and narritive explaining workflow around crawler, visualization
+ > Update the location URL when another page is selected
+ > Fix the search history controller so that listings point to pages, not query data
+ > How to create a "related searches: a, b, c" list of queries
+ > Query term highlighting in search results
+ > Autocomplete should show phrases that include the current search term, rather than just showing literal matches
- ?
-Stuck on updating fragment to reflect the current facet query -- facet query clears hash x Add a "did you mean" result list on the "no results found" view x On page load, parse the fragment portion of the location URL to determine if there is a starting search query.
-Execute that query. x Update EAC to Solr transform: Added keywords field to support autocomplete search x Created a location facet controller x Controller unit tests x Add date field into the title output x Query index for a list of all entities by location x Infowindow should close when clicking close button
+ > Stuck on updating fragment to reflect the current facet query -- facet query clears hash
+ > Add a "did you mean" result list on the "no results found" view
+ > On page load, parse the fragment portion of the location URL to determine if there is a starting search query.
+Execute that query.
+ > Update EAC to Solr transform: Added keywords field to support autocomplete search
+ > Created a location facet controller
+ > Controller unit tests
+ > Add date field into the title output
+ > Query index for a list of all entities by location
+ > Infowindow should close when clicking close button

 0.5.3

- >> Fixed facet based filtering on document search
+ > Fixed facet based filtering on document search

 0.5.2

- ?
-SolrQuery now implements all functionality required for managing a single query ?
-Created named queries in Solr Search Service
+ * Named and default queries in SolrSearchService

 0.5.1